Pure Prairie League: History

-Although the band has its roots in Waverly, it was actually formed in Columbus, Ohio and had its first success in Cincinnati.
+The band was formed in Columbus, Ohio in 1970 and had its first success in Cincinnati.
 Craig Fuller, Tom McGrail, Jim Caughlan and John David Call had played together in various bands since high school, notably the Vikings, the Omars, the Sacred Turnips and the Swiss Navy.

 In 1970 the first Pure Prairie League line-up was Fuller, McGrail, singer/songwriter/guitarist George Ed Powell (a popular Cincinnati folk singer), Phill Stokes (bassist in Columbus bands Sanhedrin Move and J.D.
 Blackfoot) and Robin Suskind (a popular guitar teacher in the University of Cincinnati neighborhood) on guitar and mandola, with John David Call joining the band later that year.
 Call's steel guitar added country credibility to the band's playlist and sparked guitar duels with Fuller that created the signature sound of the band.
 They rose to popularity as the house band at New Dilly's Pub in the Mt.
 Adams section of Cincinnati.